conversationai/wikidetox/conversation_reconstruction_dataflow/conversation_reconstruction/README.md

 - reconstruct_short.sh: This will process the relatively short pages, we suggest running with more weeks(~1 year) in one batch.
 - reconstruct_long.sh: This will process the relatively longer pages, we suggest running with one week in one batch.

+# Dataset structure

+We record the following entries for each conversation action:
+- id: The id of the action is the a string of three integers separated by ‘.’ representing: the id of the revision that the action was recorded, the offset of the starting position where the action  took place on the new page and the previous page.
+- content: The content of the action, for actions with the type section creation, comment addition and modification, content is the updated text after the action.
+For comment removal and restoration actions, the content is the part of text being removed from and restored back to the page respectively.
+- type: The type of the action from the six categories listed above.
+- parent_id: The id of the parent action that contributed to the original content of the comment.
+Thus section creation and comment additions don’t have a parent.
+For modification, removal and restoration, the parent action is the action who added the original content that has been either modified, removed or restored on the page.
+- ancestor_id: In contract to parent id, which records the direct parent action, this is the id of the original action from which all the derivations come from.
+- indentation: Number of indentation symbols at the beginning of the content.
+- replyTo_id: The id of the action that the current action is replying to, reply relation inferred using indentations.
+- conversation id: Id of the conversation that the action belongs to,
+- user_id: The id of the Wikipedian who did the action.
+- user_text: The text of the Wikipedian’s username who did the action.
+- authors: A list of pairs of id and username information from the Wikipedians who has changed the content of the action.
+- timestamp: The timestamp of the action.
+- page_id: Id of the page where the action took place
+- page_title: Title of the page where the action took place.
+- rev_id: Id of the revision when the action took place.